gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 b.
 Ofqual is only on example among others.
 So it would also be interested to make a cross comparison between different countries's educational algorithm's systems.
 We could for instance take the example of the former APB algorith in France.

 c.
-Finally we excluively based our comparison on the binary distinction between independent/ private schools and state schools.
-It would therefore appropriate to enlarge this analysis and make a more detailed separation between schools types.
+Finally we exclusively based our comparison on the binary distinction between independent/ private schools and state schools.
+Therefore It would be appropriate to enlarge this analysis and make a more detailed separation between schools types.

 # Acknowledgments